gboeing/ppd534/syllabus/readme.md

 Learning objectives: we introduce qualitative methods including study design, implementation, qualitative analysis, and the role of qualitative methods in urban planning.

 Pre-class prep:
-- Desmond, Matthew.
+- Please choose one of the two options to read: Desmond, Matthew.
 Evicted: Poverty and Profit in the American City.
 Prologue, Chapter 1, and Chapter 8.
 New York: Broadway Books, 2017.
+OR Desmond, Matthew.
+2016.
+Forced Out.
+The New Yorker.
+[Direct link](https://www.newyorker.com/magazine/2016/02/08/forced-out)
 - Eviction lab website (maps and data) [Direct link](https://evictionlab.org/map/?m=modeled&c=p&b=efr&s=all&r=states&y=2018&z=3.09&lat=37.33&lon=-92.78&lang=en)
 - Acolin A, Kim AM.
 2021.
 Algorithmic justice and groundtruthing the remote mapping of informal settlements: The example of Ho Chi Minh City's periphery.
 Environment and Planning B: Urban Analytics and City Science.
 [Direct link](https://journals.sagepub.com/doi/full/10.1177/2399808321998708)